cheat.sh/share/intro.txt

 {1curl cht.sh/go/}{2:list}

 There are several other special queries.
-All of them are starting with a {2colon}.
+All of them start with a {2colon}.

 See {2/:help} for the full list of the special queries.